 Women, particularly post pregnancy or after a hysterectomy, can suffer from incontinence as the pelvic floor deteriorates and the involuntary release of urine during activities such as laughing or coughing can become a problem.

-Surgical mesh or trans-vaginal tape is often inserted under the urethra to keep it in position and prevent this from happening.
+Surgical mesh or tension-free vaginal tape is often inserted under the urethra to keep it in position and prevent this from happening.